Mother 3

 is a 2006 role-playing video game developed by Brownie Brown and HAL Laboratory and published by Nintendo for the Game Boy Advance.
-It is the third entry in the Mother series.
+It is the third and final entry in the Mother series.
 The game follows Lucas, a young boy with psychic abilities, and a party of characters as they attempt to prevent a mysterious invading army from corrupting and destroying the world.

 Like previous entries, Mother 3 focuses on exploring the game world from a top-down perspective and engaging in turn-based combat with enemies.
-Its development spanned twelve years and four consoles, beginning in 1994 for the Super Famicom and then transitioning to the Nintendo 64 and its 64DD add-on.
+Its development spanned twelve years and four consoles, beginning in 1994 for the Super Famicom and then transitioning to the Nintendo 64 and its 64DD add-on, when it was known as EarthBound 64.
 It was initially canceled in 2000, but development was restarted in 2003 for the Game Boy Advance.
+The game is noted for its significantly more mature and dramatic tone than its predecessors, exploring themes such as environmentalism, the destructive effects of technology, loss and grief, and rebellion against tyranny.
+However, it still retains much of the series' characteristic witty, idiosyncratic aesthetics and humor.

-Mother 3 was never localized or released outside Japan, due to its release near the end of the Advance's lifespan and the company focusing on the Nintendo DS.
-However, it was a critical and commercial success in the years that followed and has generated a cult following, in which it received critical praise for its character development, stylized graphics, music, story, and more mature and dramatic tone than its previous installments, but was criticized for its lack of innovation in the role-playing genre.
+Mother 3 was never localized or released outside Japan, due to its release near the end of the Game Boy Advance's lifespan and the company focusing on the Nintendo DS.
+However, it was a critical and commercial success in the years that followed and has generated a cult following, in which it received praise for its character development, stylized graphics, music, and story, but was criticized for its lack of innovation in the role-playing genre.

 An unofficial English fan translation was released by the Starmen.net internet community in 2008, and received over 100,000 downloads within a week.
-Mother 3 was re-released for the Wii U Virtual Console in Japan in 2016.
+Mother 3 was re-released for the Wii U Virtual Console in Japan in 2015, and for the Nintendo Classics service exclusively in Japan in 2024.